Peter Breuninger, Founder, CEO and Executive Editor

 Terry Eringi, Exec.
 Producer, Senior Editor, Reviewer

-Terry is AVShowrooms’ senior editor.
+Terry is AVShowrooms’ senior editor and assists the Executive Editor on evaluating audio equipment and audio exhibits.
 She is responsible for directing editorial video production shoots at audio shows and at audio manufacturer facilities.
 She is the client liaison for audio show management and oversees all audio show scheduling.
 She assists in the lighting and camera direction for location shooting and advises on all editorial content.

 Danon Han Hong Den, Executive Equipment Reviewer